jbranaman/stock-analysis/README.md

 Looking at the analysis between the two years it can be concluded that stock values have dropped and investing in different stocks should be considered.
 ## Summary
 ### Advantages and Disadvantages of Refactoring Code
+The advantage of refactoring code is creating more simplified code therefore reducing its complexity and improving its scalability.
+The disadvantage of refactoring code is the redundancy and additional time spent going back over already written code.
+### Advantages and Disadvantages of Original and Refactored VBA Code
+The advantage of the original code is that it is an already written out code that is fairly clear and works.
+The disadvantage of the original code is the run time for the code being slower.
+The advantage of the refactored code is an improved run time.
+The disadvantage of the refactored code the additional time consumption of going back over the already written code and the potential of creating bugs in the code.